 Toshiba hard drives keep WD drives in tight check with their fast and robust transfer speeds and decent consumptions.
 This 5200 rpm drive’s write consumption is around 0.48A with write speeds of 94MB/s average (USB3.0).
 While the read consumption pegs at 0.22A with an impressive read speed of 101MB/s average (USB 3.0).

 It holds a wide range of compatibility, it comes formatted for Microsoft Windows.
-It will need reformatting for Mac OS v10.12 /OS X, v10.11 / v10.10.
+However, it will need reformatting for Mac OS v10.12 /OS X, v10.11 / v10.10.
 For Mac users, reformatting can be a confounding task.
 For that, under applications, you go to Utilities and open up Disk Utility.
 With the drive plugged in, select it and go to the Erase tab and there should be a drop-down menu with Format.
 Select Mac OS and click erase and after that’s done, the drive should be formatted for Mac.

 After having it plugged into your computer and it not being in use for a certain amount of time, it will shut off automatically, pretty nifty.
 Lastly, it includes a Toshiba 1-year standard limited warranty.